The self is not something ready-made, but something in continuous formation through choice of action. -John Dewey

 The Power of Play: P.E., Fitness & Athletics

 As a way to focus on the mind, body, and spirit of a middle school child, Presbyterian School facilitates intentional time for structured and unstructured play.
 6th grade students attend P.E. and Fitness classes which include cross training to improve cardiovascular health and agility.
-Our no-cut athletics program after school is open to all 6th grade students and offers over 15 teams in 10 sports.
+Our no-cut athletics program after school is open to all 6th grade students and offers over 35 sports teams.

 Spiritual Growth: Bible & Chapel